gregorlarson/deliverf/README.md

 Issues
 ======
-  * Mail may be deliverred as userid nobody.nogroup (depending on how your postfix, aliases etc are configured).
+  * Mail may be delivered as user-id nobody.nogroup (depending on how your postfix, aliases etc are configured).
   *

 [backscatter]: http://en.wikipedia.org/wiki/Backscatter_(email)